-Between now and January 1, employers will need to adjust their payroll to meet compliance, either by reclassifying employees who earn $455 to $684 per week as non-exempt, or giving them raises to at least $684 to keep them as exempt (and thus ineligible for overtime.)
+Starting January 1, employers will need to adjust their payroll to meet compliance, either by reclassifying employees who earn $455 to $684 per week as non-exempt, or giving them raises to at least $684 to keep them as exempt (and thus ineligible for overtime.)

 Businesses should start by figuring out who on their payrolls will be affected and decide what to do case by case—either reclassifying, giving them a raise, restructuring their positions to change their type of assignment, or finding an exemption under the FLSA.